-Starting this year, the School Board of Highlands County will be participating in the Community Eligibility Provision to provide breakfast and lunch to all students at no charge. À la carte items will continue to be offered at most locations.
+The School Board of Highlands County will continue to participate in the Community Eligibility Provision to provide breakfast and lunch to all students at no charge. À la carte items will continue to be offered at most locations.

 ~ Breakfast & Lunch ~

 Breakfast includes 2 fruit/juice items, 2 grain and/or meat items, and a choice of milk flavors.
 Breakfast is planned to meet ¼ of the child’s daily nutritional requirements.
 Kindergarten Learning Center participates in Breakfast in the Classroom where breakfast is offered to each student daily.
 If you do not want your Kindergarten student served a daily breakfast, please contact the Cafeteria Manager at the Kindergarten Learning Center, for an Opt Out of School Meal form.